 Affordable Housing Opportunities: With incredibly low vacancy rates and a lack of affordable housing, Home Forward is dedicated to preserving and increasing the number of housing units in our community.
 Home Forward will use MTW Initiative Funds to leverage additional funding for the preservation of existing affordable housing and development of new affordable housing.
 By using methods such as site acquisition, predevelopment loans, and gap financing, Home Forward is able to invest in projects to expand the availability of housing that is affordable to families at different income levels in our community.

 Grant shortfalls: A large share of tenant/resident services are funded from grants and foundations.
 These funds augment local funds to provide supportive services and self-sufficiency services to residents.
 In order to optimize available services, any costs not eligible for state and local grants will be funded by single-fund flexibility.

 Emergency fund: In the event of an emergency that affects a public housing family's ability to live safely in their unit, Home Forward has created a fund to help the family temporarily find safe housing in a hotel.

-Landlord portal: Home Forward developed an e-Center which allows landlords to view and schedule inspections, view payment information, and communicate with Home Forward.
-Home Forward is still building out the portal's ability to electronically process a Request for Tenancy Approval.
-It is our objective to streamline the entire process and reduce the time required to lease an apartment or home to a voucher holder.
+Landlord portal: Home Forward developed an online portal to allow landlords to schedule inspections, view payment information, and communicate with Home Forward.
+Home Forward is still building out the ability to electronically process a Request for Tenancy Approval.
+It is our objective to streamline the process and reduce the time required to lease a home to a voucher holder.

 MTW Operating Reserve: Home Forward will set aside funds each year, as determined by the Board of Commissioners, towards building an Operating Reserve sufficient for Operating Expenses and Housing Assistance Payments.

+Housing Navigators: Home Forward created a Housing Navigator program to support new Housing Choice Voucher recipients in successfully leasing up with their voucher.
+Housing Navigators assist applicants who are pulled from the Housing Choice Voucher waitlist.
+The Leasing team identifies and refers applicants who have barriers such as zero income or low/fixed income.
+Navigators provide unit search assistance and can offer financial support to cover application fees or security deposits.
+Navigators assist with voucher paperwork during the housing search process and maintain connections to resources such as expungement clinics.
+The Navigators seek out and maintain landlord connections in the community with varying rental criteria to assist in the housing search.
+They take opportunities to explain the HCV program to new landlords, share vacancies with searching voucher holders, and assist voucher holders with appeals if their rental application is denied.